qubistt/awesome-pickup-lines/README.md

 > Hey baby what's your blood type?
 Cause I wanna know if I can give you my heart.

+> Are you an archaeologist because I've got a bone for you to examine

 > I heard you were good at algebra, will you replace my X without asking Y?

 > Hey do you wash your clothes in windex?
 Because I could see myself in your pants